 Types of Personal Injury Cases

 According to the Centers for Disease Control and Prevention, accidental injuries result in more than 30 million hospital emergency room visits each year, and are the fourth leading cause of death in this country.
 While the injuries sustained in these accidents may have been largely unintentional, the fact is that there is generally someone or something who is ultimately responsible.
-In personal injury law, negligence is a legal theory under which a responsible party may held liable for the injuries and other damages an injured victim suffers.
-According to Black’s Law Dictionary, negligence is defined as doing something or failing to do something a reasonable person would have done under similar circumstances.
+In personal injury law, negligence is a legal theory under which a responsible party may be held liable for the injuries and other damages an injured victim suffers.
+Negligence is defined as doing something or failing to do something a reasonable person would have done under similar circumstances.
 Negligent actions or inaction form the basis for many types of personal injury cases, including the following:

 - Motor vehicle accidents, in which a driver, passenger, or pedestrian is injured as the result of another driver’s reckless behavior;

 - Slip and fall accidents, such as injuries sustained as the result of wet floors or uneven sidewalks;

 - Premises liability cases, in which a person is injured due to dangerous conditions on another’s property;

 - Product liability cases, in which injuries occur as the result of defective or dangerous products;